oVirt/ovirt-site/source/uncategorized/trusted-compute-pools-deployment.html.md

 This is a manual for how to deploy trusted compute pools feature in oVirt.

-### Trusted Compute Pools deployment (OAT 1.6)
+# Trusted Compute Pools deployment (OAT 1.6)

-#### Owner
+### Owner

 *   Name: [ Gang Wei](User:gwei3)
-*   Last updated date: May 24, 2013
+*   Last updated date: August 12, 2013
 *   Email: <gang.wei@intel.com>

-#### Deploy Attestation Service
+### Deploy Attestation Service

-Two approaches (all-in-one packages for f18, yum install in f19) are provided to deploy Attestation Service.
-Install via yum command will be available after oat package is merged in fedora 19 repository(WIP). pls note:
+Different instructions are provided for different version of open attestation to deploy Attestation Service. pls note:
 \* we encourage you to disable iptables | firewalld service, instead, config iptable to accept 8443 port, add follow line into "/etc/sysconfig/iptables"